Composition of blood PDF

 ▪ The RBCs are biconcave in shape.

-▪ They have got a red color, due to the presence of hemoglobin.
+▪ They have red colour, due to the presence of haemoglobin.

 ▪ Hemoglobin is an iron-containing complex protein.

-▪ A healthy individual has 12-16 gms of hemoglobin in every 100 ml of blood.
+▪ A healthy individual has 12-16 gms of haemoglobin in every 100 ml of blood.

 ▪ These molecules play a considerable role in the transport of respiratory gases.